-- .net this works for most types of website, and if .com is taken already, it's probably your best choice - .org this is normally used for organisations, so can look a little odd unless for a business (unless you're a non-profit) - .co.uk or whatever your country's business suffix is (e.g. .co.nz for New Zealand) - .uk or whatever your country's suffix is (e.g. .nz for New Zealand, .ca for Canada, .au for Australia)
+- .net This is technically supposed to be used by networks, but in practice, it's used by many types of websites.
+If the .com is taken already, it's probably your best choice. - .org This is normally used for organisations, so can look a little odd unless for a business (unless you're a non-profit). - .co.uk If you're in the UK, you can use this.
+If not, use whatever your country's business suffix is (e.g. .co.nz for New Zealand) . - .uk If you're in the UK, you can use this for any type of site.
+If not, use whatever your country's general suffix is (e.g. .nz for New Zealand, .ca for Canada, .au for Australia).

-I wouldn't choose anything outside of these (even if it's cheap) - e.g. the extension ".info" tends to be associated with low-quality websites.
+I wouldn't choose anything outside of these (even if it's cheap).
+For instance, the extension ".info" tends to be associated with low-quality websites.